sunnatTuychiyev/Mazzaly_backend/README.md

      https://localhost:8000/api/chatbot/image/
 ```

+Make sure the `HUGGINGFACE_API_TOKEN` variable is set in your environment or
+`.env` file so requests to the Hugging Face API are authenticated.

 The chatbot looks up recipes from the existing database before falling back to the Hugging Face conversational model.
 Recipe names and ingredient names are matched in Uzbek, Russian or English.
 If a known recipe is mentioned, preparation steps and calorie information are pulled directly from your stored records.

 It understands questions like: